Discover Why Taipei is the #1 Place to Learn Chinese This Year

 VPN

-You can browse the world wide web freely without any VPN restrictions that you may encounter in mainland China.
+You can browse the web freely without any VPN restrictions that you may encounter in mainland China.

-However, there are times when we just need that Western fix of pizza or pasta.
+However, there are times when we just need that Western fix of something from back home.

-Whether it be breakfast in Taiwan, or dinner time – you will be well-fed!
+Whether it be breakfast in Taipei, or dinner time – you will be well-fed!

 Food in Taiwan is full of flavour and variety.
 Using a base of noodles and rice, with strong flavours and lots of meat (mainly beef and pork) and fish.

-Taiwanese people are incredibly friendly and welcoming to foreigners.
+The people of Taipei are incredibly friendly and welcoming to foreigners.

 You may find a lot more English around than in mainland China, however, this does not impede your learning Chinese.